bropedio/brave-new-world/ips/README.md

 - $EDFE00:$EE0000 - Esper bonus descriptions
 - $EEB200:$EEB260 - Pointers to compressed world data (TODO?)
 - $EF4A46:$EF6A56 - World of Ruin graphics (TODO?)
+  - The only change here is that the tilemap is flipped with the tile gfx
+  - There is no functional difference
+  - It's just how FF3usME and FF3LE save the data after map edits

 ### Graphics (02-graphics.ips)
 Contains `custom-uncensored.ips`, which reverts many graphics